 - The revenue generated from each new customer, which will allow you to calculate the overall return of the campaign.

 There are a number of ways that you can estimate these variables.
 The SEO company you are considering working with will provide an estimate for the cost of a campaign.
-Bear in mind that some industries and regions are more competitive than others, so you shouldn’t necessarily be surprised if your SEO firm quotes a different figure than another business launched a SEO campaign.
+Bear in mind that some industries and regions are more competitive than others, so you shouldn’t necessarily be surprised if your SEO firm quotes a different figure than another business launched an SEO campaign.
 It is important to remember that the long-term benefits will probably be much higher as well.

 They can also provide you with estimated search volume for keywords that you are targeting.
-You can also verify these figures yourself by checking the Google Adwords tool.
+You can also verify these figures yourself by checking the Google AdWords tool.

 Estimating the conversion rate for the SEO traffic that you receive will be a bit trickier.
 The aforementioned study that pegs the average conversion rate at 14.6% should be taken with scrutiny.
 The figure will likely vary significantly between different industries.